Code-by-Hamza/Expense-Tracker/README.md

 # Expense Tracker

 A simple command-line expense tracker written in Python.
-This tool lets you add, view (sorted by date), search, delete, edit, undo last action, summarize your expenses, view category summaries, export your data to CSV, and import expenses from CSV.
+This tool lets you add, view (sorted by date), search, delete, edit, undo last action, view monthly reports, summarize your expenses, view category summaries, export your data to CSV, and import expenses from CSV.
 All data is stored locally in JSON and CSV files.

 ## Features
 - **Add Expense:** Log a new expense with category and amount.